-What is yakisoba pan?
+What is Yakisoba pan?

 Yakisoba pan (焼きそばパン) is a popular type of bread made with a light and fluffy bun (similar to a hot dog bun) stuffed with delicious noodles fried in a tasty yakisoba sauce.